 Claudia Chagoya (1991) is a Mexican interdisciplinary artist born in Zacatecas, Mexico, and based in Calgary, Canada.
 She holds an MFA degree from the University of Calgary, and a BFA from Instituto Allende in San Miguel de Allende, Mexico.

-Her artistic practice explores topics related to gender violence and her socio-political background, through the use of materials rooted in Mexican culture tied to various rituals such as: rebozos, salt, copal and sawdust.
+Her artistic practice explores topics related to gender violence and her socio-political background, through the use of materials rooted in Mexican culture such as: rebozos, salt, copal and sawdust.

 Chagoya has been the recipient of grants from Calgary Arts Development, Canada Council for the Arts and has been shortlisted for the Alberta Artist in Residence/Arts Ambassador Program.
-Her work has been exhibited in Mexico and in Canada.
-Also, she has been an artist in Residence at the Royal College of Art in London, UK, the Women’s Centre of Calgary, and at Calgary Allied Arts Foundation at cSPACE King Edward.
+Her work has been exhibited in Mexico and in Canada and has she been an artist in Residence at the Royal College of Art in London, UK, the Women’s Centre of Calgary and Calgary Allied Arts Foundation at cSPACE King Edward.
 Currently she is showcasing her project “A Rose for Remembrance” at the Ledge Gallery in Arts Commons, where she is part of the RBC Emerging Visual Artists Program (RBCEVAP) 2021-2022.